-Genetic determinants of hepatocellular carcinoma: the role of PNPLA3, FABP2, FADS1/FADS2 genes in yakuts
+Genetic determinants of hepatocellular carcinoma: role of PNPLA3, FABP2, FADS1/FADS2 genes in Yakuts

 Cite item